Budget Information Center

 What are we doing to address the budget deficit?

 As we have dealt with both decreasing enrollment and stagnant state funding, the university has worked to mitigate its financial challenges by reducing the budget by approximately $170 million since 2021.
-This year, the university began the current fiscal year with a projected $90 million budget deficit, but that has since been balanced by the elimination of over 150 administrative staff vacancies and the use of one-time dollars, as well as reducing the number of staff hires through the administrative hiring review process implemented in fall 2022.
+In FY2024, the university began the current fiscal year with a projected $90 million budget deficit, balanced by the elimination of over 150 administrative staff vacancies and the use of one-time dollars, as well as reducing the number of staff hires through the administrative hiring review process implemented in fall 2022.

-To ensure a more sustainable path forward, every central support unit has been asked to make reductions in current spending and submit a plan for reducing the budget by 5% for the coming fiscal year.
+To ensure a more sustainable path forward, every central support unit was asked to make reductions in spending and submit a plan for reducing the budget by 5%.
 Each of us must take a closer look at our programs, services, and the way we do business.
 We will continue to explore where we can find efficiencies and will be pursuing every option that helps the university balance the budget.
 This is not a one-time exercise and leaders will need to determine what is core to our mission and what services we might need to change, reduce or eliminate.